architdadwal/HackerRank/README.md

 # HackerRanck

 Trying to solve some hackerrank problems
+In this repository i have tried to solve some basic hackerrank problems